Daniel-Chin/mini-Python/README.md

 - import ... as ...
 - +=
 - re-raise exception with `raise`
+- `except Exception as e`
 - yield
 - tuple cannot omit ()
 - multi commands cannot be on same line
+- Some builtin attributes are read-only in Python.
+They can be modified by user in miniPy.
+- `except (Exc1, Exc2):` is not allowed.
+- `isinstanceof` is intentionally not exposed.
+- you can `raise` non-exception things.
+- `ThingTemplate` cannot be extended.
+If you try, undefined behaviors.

 ## Things
 - Memory allocation and garbage collection are inherited from Python.